CARV-ICS-FORTH/knot/chart/karvdash/README.md

 To install, you need a running Kubernetes environment with the following features:
 * The [cert-manager](https://cert-manager.io) certificate management controller for Kubernetes.
 This is used for creating certificates automatically for the admission webhooks.
 We use [this](https://artifacthub.io/packages/helm/jetstack/cert-manager) Helm chart.
 * An [ingress controller](https://kubernetes.github.io/ingress-nginx/) answering to a domain name and its wildcard (i.e. both `example.com` and `*.example.com` should both point to your server).
-You can use [xip.io](http://xip.io) if you don't have a DNS entry.
+You can use [nip.io](http://nip.io) if you don't have a DNS entry.
 We use [this](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx) Helm chart.
-* For storage of Karvdash state, an existing persistent volume claim, or a directory in a shared filesystem mounted at the same path across all Kubernetes nodes, like NFS, [Gluster](https://www.gluster.org), or similar.
+* For storage of Karvdash state, an existing persistent volume claim, or a directory in a shared filesystem mounted at the same path across all Kubernetes nodes.
 * For files, either a shared filesystem like the one used for storing the configuration, or an NFS server.
 If using an NFS server, you should also install the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs).
 We use [these](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/charts) instructions to install via Helm.

+Also recommended:
+* Karvdash integrates with [Argo Workflows](https://argoproj.github.io/workflows), so both can run side-by-side as top-level services in Kubernetes.
+In these scheme, Karvdash provides SSO services to Argo Workflows and configures appropriate authorization directives, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.
+We use [this](https://github.com/argoproj/argo-helm) Helm chart.

 Optionally:
-* A private Docker registry.
-You can run one using the [official instructions](https://docs.docker.com/registry/deploying/), or use [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
+* A private container registry.
+You can run the one from Docker using [these](https://docs.docker.com/registry/deploying/) instructions, or [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
 * [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (references to objects in S3 buckets that will be mounted in user containers as files).

-* The [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), for supporting the "Argo Metrics" template (a template that automatically creates a Prometheus/Grafana stack for collecting metrics from Argo).
-We use [this](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) Helm chart.
+Our [Makefile](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/Makefile) deploys all the above for [local development](#Development).

-To deploy, first add the repo and then install.
+To deploy Karvdash, first add the repo and then install.
 For example:

 ```bash
 helm repo add karvdash https://carv-ics-forth.github.io/karvdash/chart